Correspondence between Field Marshal Lord William Birdwood and Lady Janetta Birdwood, 1916 and 1918 - Part 5

 well forgive him for going & marrying

-quite a lovely girl like you"!!!!
+quite a young girl like you"!!!!

 That after seeing you at the buffet! - Goodbye

-my own little one &all my love, Ever your very loving old Will.
+my own little one &all my love.
+Ever your very loving old Will.

-Found at Halles on January 9th.
+Found at Helles on January 9th.

 Come into the lighter Maude,